-Mobilizing the underrepresented: evidence from electoral institutions and women's political participation
+Mobilizing the underrepresented: electoral institutions and gender inequality in political participation

-This study examines the effect of electoral systems on the political mobilization of underrepresented groups, using as a natural experiment Norway's transition to proportional representation (PR) and its consequences for women's electoral participation.
+To study the political mobilization of underrepresented groups, this paper examines the effect of electoral systems on gender inequality in voting.
 Theoretically, I argue that PR gives party elites greater incentives to mobilize women to vote, yet they need women’s networks and organizations to succeed with such mobilizing efforts.
-Empirically, I study the effect of the imposed shift from plurality to PR in Norwegian municipalities.
-About half of the around 600 municipalities were already using PR, whereas the remaining municipalities were forced to replace plurality with PR before the 1919 election.
-Using a difference-in-differences design, I estimate that the move from plurality to PR increased women's share of the votes cast by about nine percentage points.
-This study suggests that reforms of electoral institutions can play a key role in promoting the electoral participation of politically marginalized groups.
+Empirically, I isolate the causal effect of PR by studying an imposed shift from plurality to PR in Norwegian municipalities.
+Using a difference-in-differences design, I estimate that the move from plurality to PR decreased gender inequality in voting by about 35 percent.
+The effect is more pronounced where women’s networks are present.
+This study suggests that institutional reforms can promote the electoral participation of politically marginalized groups.